rogithsaravanank/Prepping/Prepping/notes/Questions_Companies.md

 *   "Describe a situation where you had to learn a new technology quickly—how did you approach it?"
 *   "Have you mentored junior developers?
 How did you help them adopt Java 8 features effectively?"
 *   "Can you recall a time when you identified a performance bottleneck in a Java application and how you resolved it?"

+## Java Interview Questions (Level 1)

+This document outlines potential Java interview questions, categorized by topic.

+### About Project

+*   Explain about your project and the tech stack you are using.
+*   What are your roles and responsibilities in your team?

+### Core Java

+*   How many string objects are created when you create two different objects with the same value?
+*   What is the contract between `equals()` and `hashCode()` methods in Java?
+*   Which versions of Java have you used?
+*   What are the key features in Java 8?
+*   How do you create a singleton object in Java using design patterns (without Spring)?
+*   How does `HashMap` work internally?
+*   What is the use of thread pools in Java?

+## Coding

+*   Write a program to find the nth value in a Fibonacci series using recursion.
+*   Find the first non-repeating index of a given string.
+*   Find the 3rd highest element in an array/list.
+What are the different ways of doing it?

+## Microservices

+*   What are the challenges while setting up microservices?
+*   How do you identify and fix performance issues in a microservices architecture?
+*   How do you reduce the latency in an application?
+*   How do you handle it if a service goes down?
+How can you prevent this from happening?

+## Spring Framework

+*   Difference between `@Controller` and `@RestController`.
+*   Can we create multiple objects of the same type in a Spring application?